Restaurant roll call: The latest openings and closings in the Twin Cities

 Stay up to date on the latest from your favorite restaurants, bars and food purveyors.
-Below, you'll find the newest openings, biggest announcements and most recent closings in the Twin Cities dining scene.
 For a complete list of past openings and closings organized by month, scroll to the bottom of the page.
+For a list of takeout and curbside pickup options available during the COVID-19 outbreak, our restaurant critic offers some recommendations here.

 Now Open